Lackawanna State Park

-Camping Cottages: Three camping cottages are in the Carpentertown Loop.
+Camping Cottages: Three camping cottages and two yurts are in the Carpentertown Loop.
 Camping cottages feature wooden walls and floors, windows, porch, and electric lights and outlets.
-Each cottage sleeps five people in a single bunk and a single/ double bunk.
+Each cottage sleeps five people in bunk beds.

 Organized Group Tenting: Three areas with a combined capacity of 160 people are open April through October to adult and youth groups.
-This area has a modern washhouse along with picnic tables, fire rings and water.
+This area has a modern shower house along with picnic tables, fire rings and water hydrants.
 Advance reservations are required.